gyurebalint/Notes/Martin Shkreli/banking.md

 	- Now I don't have a treasury in my hand, I have a 100 dollar and I'll put that money into the bank.
 	- This increases the bank reserves which would mean that it can lend more money out increasing the overall money supply

  expanding the money supply will have the effect of increasing the lending power of banks while reaching the target interest rate.

+Target rate: This is the rate the Fed wants banks to lend money to each other on a very short term basis overnight.
+The Fed doesn't set this rate, if it wants to increase the money supply which will increase the banks reserves so that the demand for the banks lending each other goes down therefore the interest rate for lending goes down.
+This is why its a target rate, it wants it to go down to that level.

+ Why make an interest a target price and not the money supply?
+ - it's easier to measure, no surveys not data collection, just the rate of lending's of the banks Why not just keep the money supply at a constant rate, say 50% of the GDP?
+ - it has to be elastic enough to serve the people with good projects (that benefit society) when they need that money